kumahq/kuma-website/src/production/install/macos.md

 ---

 {% tip %}
-If you only want the CLI, you can always use homebrew `brew install kumactl`.
+If you only want the CLI, you can use homebrew `brew install kumactl`.
 {% endtip %}
 {% include snippets/install_os.md %}